hoaproject/Infrastructure/MachineImages/README.md

 We use [Packer](https://packer.io/) to build all our machine images.
 See [the requirements to install it](https://packer.io/downloads.html).

-To pre-provisionning the machine images we use Shell scripts so far.
+To pre-provision the machine images we use Shell scripts so far.

 ## Documentation